- Workforce Development and Continuing Education

 - Check out the MC credit class schedule.

-- Visit a Welcome Center to learn about College Admissions procedures, meeting with an advisor, getting credit for prior learning for military and work experience, paying for college, and more.
+- Visit Raptor Central to learn about College Admissions procedures, meeting with an advisor, getting credit for prior learning for military and work experience, paying for college, and more.

 - Visit Getting Started: How to Apply and Register.